General debate on the 25th anniversary of the Belfast/Good Friday agreement

 Aside from St Helena, Tristan da Cunha, Montserrat, and Pitcairn, the Territories are largely ineligible for UK aid and are instead economically self-sufficient.
 Being separate governments, the UK does not bear liability for their debts and taxation is a Territory matter.
 International treaties the UK signs are not usually extended to the Territories without consultation.

 The Foreign, Commonwealth and Development Office (FCDO) is the lead department for the Overseas Territories.
-Current UK Government policy on the OTs is set out in a 2012 White Paper, and the Government holds an annual ministerial council with the Territories.
+Current UK Government policy on the OTs is set out in a 2012 White Paper, and the government holds an annual ministerial council with the Territories.
 Other departments, such as the Ministry of Defence, have also published engagement strategies.
+In 2023, UK and OT governments announced that a new strategy would be developed, as well as partnership compacts with each government who requests them.

-In 2019, the Foreign Affairs Committee and some OT Governments called on the UK Government to consider a separate department for the OTs or moving responsibility to the Cabinet Office.
-No changes were made.
+In 2019, the Foreign Affairs Committee and some OT governments called on the UK Government to consider a separate department for the OTs or moving responsibility to the Cabinet Office.
+In 2023, each department designated a minister with responsibility for its relations with the Territories.

 As a matter of constitutional law, the UK Parliament has unlimited power to legislate for the Territories.
 However, passing legislation for the Territories is rare.
 The most recent example was that in 2018 when the requirement to maintain registers of beneficial ownership was extended to the Territories.
 The UK Government acknowledged the “ill-feeling” created over what many OTs felt was an “overreach” by the UK Parliament.
 Many Territories called for strengthened protections from such moves in the future.